anoopmd/anoopmd.github.io/_posts/2017-2-14-why-i-chose-eslint-over-jshint.md

 This is my intuition.
 I do not have time to check whether jshint is really better than eslint at ES6 error and style checks.
 I am a ES6 amateur BTW.

-(Not to sound like an egoistical asshole here, but most of the times my intuition is right, and when it is wrong I do apologize and correct myself instead of taking a defensive stand to prove my own point)
+<i>(Not to sound like an egoistical asshole here, but most of the times my intuition is right, and when it is wrong I do apologize and correct myself instead of taking a defensive stand to prove my own point)</i>

 Last but not least, go checkout the github stars and npm downloads per month.